Code-Institute-Submissions/ellenstafford/testing.md

 - Bootstrap will then re-add the class the next time the navigation menu is opened.
 - Removed the 'active' class as it did not do anything.

-    - I thank Scott Kipp from Code Institue for fixing this issue.
+    - A big thank you to Scott Kipp from Code Institue for fixing this issue.

 -----